IIT-DM/BattleofLLMs/README.md

     ```bash
    pip install -q -U google-generativeai
 5. Obtain your API key by clicking on the key icon [🔑](https://makersuite.google.com/app/apikey)
+6. Navigate to one of the four folders named after QA Datasets.
+Choose the one you want to run.
-6. To run the python file in cmd:
+7. To run the python file in cmd:
    ```bash
    python <file_name.py>